Why Would an Organization Utilize Reuse & Sync?

-In the explorer tree, a blue dot will show in the bottom right-hand corner of the synchronized items.
+In the Explorer Tree, a blue dot will show in the bottom right-hand corner of the synchronized items.

-As soon as you have Read permissions you can reuse an item.
-Reuse is actually only restricted on the destination where users need Create/Edit permissions.
-This means there's no way to restrict reuse unless you restrict access to the project, which can be done by granting each projects' permissions at the project level.
+As soon as you have Read permissions, you can reuse an item.
+Reuse is actually only restricted on the destination where users need Create/Edit permissions -- this means there's no way to restrict reuse unless you restrict access to the project, which can be done by granting each projects' permissions at the project level.

-Locked or System Locked items cannot be modified through synchronization.
+Locked or system-locked items cannot be modified through synchronization.

-Locked and System locked items cannot be modified through synchronization.
+Locked and system-locked items cannot be modified through synchronization.

-When you convert a synchronized item to different item type, such as converting a Requirement to a Feature Request, the item will lose its synchronization and will receive a new Global ID.
+When you convert a synchronized item to a different item type, such as converting a Requirement to a Feature Request, the item will lose its synchronization and will receive a new Global ID.

-Can I synchronize containers?
+Can I Synchronize Containers?

+Yes.
+You can synchronize projects, components, sets, folders, or items.
 If you Reuse items into a new container, the items would inherit permissions from the destination.
-The caveat to this is reusing containers (e.g. a folder with items inside).
-When containers (folders, sets, components) are reused, they will retain their original permissions regardless of the permissions set inside the destination.
+The caveat to this is reusing containers (e.g. a folder with items inside); when containers (folders, sets, components) are reused, they will retain their original permissions regardless of the permissions set inside the destination.

-This option will reuse all of the hierarchy of the source project selection (including components, sets, and folders) and copy that over to the destination project.
+You can select this option as part of the reuse process.
+This option will reuse all of the hierarchy of the source project selection (including components, sets, and folders), and copy that over to the destination project.

-Why can't I see the upstream item in the Sync items Wizard?
+Why Can't I See the Upstream Item in the Sync Items Wizard?

-Synchronized items will share the same Global ID and no single item is marked or identified as the upstream (the original or parent item) or downstream.
+Synchronized items will share the same Global ID, and no single item is marked or identified as the upstream (the original or parent item) or downstream.
 This allows for more flexibility and scalability in synchronization.

-Do Synchronization updates trigger Suspect Links?
+Do Synchronization Updates Trigger Suspect Links?

 When an item type is updated by an org administrator to enable Sync on a field, what does that do?

-Whenever the Reuse and Sync feature is used for that item type in any project, that field will be copied and any future changes will be flagged as “out of sync” from the original item.
+Whenever the Reuse and Sync feature is used for that item type in any project, that field will be copied, and any future changes will be flagged as “out of sync” from the original item.

-What is a Global ID and what is its role in reuse?
+What is a Global ID, and What is Its Role in Reuse?

 The Global ID is a universal identifier.
 This is used for linking items together so that they can be compared and synchronized.
 You can read more about how the Global ID is used in reuse here.

-If I break the sync will the Global ID change?
+If I Break the Sync, Will the Global ID Change?